actool/eslint-plugin-actool/README.md

 <!-- TODO [**Propose or contribute a new rule ➡**](.github/contributing.md) -->
 > **DISCLAIMER**: Work in process, and for a while - here is *approximate* description

+> Refer to our [overiew doc](/docs/overview.md) for quick explanation of features and motivation

 ## Table of contents

 <!--ts-->